Lead Generation with Video: 7 Ways to Get Started

 Chocolate Bar Studios Landing Page Video

 Automating your marketing funnels is becoming a hot topic in the entrepreneurial space.
 Using this technique, you can change your communication with customers from a 1 to 1 method to a 1 to many without a considerable time investment.
 Video can be included in your marketing automation to deliver valuable content or create a personal connection.
 Examples of relevant content would be how-to videos that your audience would find helpful.
-Examples of a personal connection video would be an informal video with you talking to camera and telling a relevant story.
+Examples of a personal connection video would be an informal video with you talking to the camera and telling a relevant story.

 Holiday cards and fruitcakes are no longer an appropriate way to connect with your customers unless you plan on not working with them anymore.
 Use video to build a personal connection with your audience.
 Whether it’s a holiday video or a video congratulating them on signing up for your services.
 The more personal your video is, the more you can expect it to build a connection with your audience and humanize your brand.